Lokathor/gba-from-scratch/book_src/ex3.md

 pub const SIZE_OF_OBJ_TILE_MEM: usize = kilobytes!(32);
 ```

-Now we know how bit everything is, in bytes.
+Now we know how big everything is, in bytes.
-However, video memory doesn't work right with byte writes.
+However, the GBA's video memory does **NOT** work right with individual byte writes.
 We can cover the details another time, but with video memory you always have to write in 16-bit or 32-bit chunks.
 Also, the GBA is simply much faster at transferring bulk data around when it's aligned to 4.
 Data aligned to 4 can be copied one or more `u32` values at time (one or more "words" in ARM terms).
 Being more aligned than 4 doesn't help any extra, but we want to have at least alignment 4 with anything big.
 Tiles, particularly if we've got dozens or hundreds of them, count as "big enough to care about alignment".
-So we'll model tile data as being arrays of `u32` values, which will keep the data aligned to 4.
+This means that instead of modeling tile data as being arrays of `u8`, we'll use smaller arrays of `u32`, which will keep the data aligned to 4.

 ```rust
 // in lib.rs